vanishgg/VanishRaider/README.md

 <https://www.youtube.com/watch?v=mbNUBt7FqV0>

+mass report then for free tokens ! (always dm me before doing it )

 have been reuploading me video (most popular) and posting a rat.
 DO NOT DOWNLOAD THIS RAR OR ZIP FILE You will get grabbed or ratted please only download from our github, its most likely the same person